 July 5, 1979

-Apart from the new state library, the most monumental building erected in decades in the complex is a parking garage.
-Garages are ugly, and underground garages too costly to build, so the state makes do with poorly paved and ill-landscaped asphalt parking lots, so that the complex looks like a very poorly managed shopping mall.
+Apart from the new state library, the most monumental building erected in decades in the capitol complex is a parking garage south of the Stratton Building.
+Uunderground garages are costly to build, however, so the state for the most part makes do with poorly paved and ill-landscaped asphalt parking lots.
+As a result, the complex looks like a very poorly managed shopping mall.
 The apparent priority to put everyone's car by the door is baffling; perhaps it's written into public employee union contracts.

 I went to a parking lot opening last week.
 The invitation—a press release really—from the state's Capital Development Board promised there would be a ribbon-cutting at 11:30 a.m. to "celebrate" (the CDB's word) the opening of what the release said was "Springfield's first constituent parking lot."

 The lot sits immediately to the south of the Stratton Building in the state's Capitol Complex in downtown Springfield.
 It is reserved for visitors to the complex, which a pleasant young woman from the CDB explained is why it's called a constituent parking lot.
 Her remarks left me momentarily nonplussed.
 The county building. for example, has parking for the public, so the Stratton Building project is not Springfield's first constituent parking lot, even if you don't count the hitching posts that used to stand around the Old Capitol square before the state moved into the present statehouse.
 Besides, I thought, constituents and taxpayers mean pretty much the same thing, and that means that all the parking lots in the complex are constituent parking lots.
 Doesn't it?